Pan-Seared Chicken Breast (Skin on)

 Start Skin-Side Down

-1. Place the chicken breasts skin-side down in the hot pan, arranging them so they don't touch.
-Immediately press down gently on each breast with a spatula for the first 30 seconds to ensure the skin makes full, even contact with the pan surface.
+1. Place the chicken breasts skin-side down in the pan, ensuring they do not touch.
+Immediately press each piece gently with a spatula for the first 20–30 seconds to maximize contact between the skin and the pan.
+This step prevents curling and ensures even rendering of the fat layer beneath the skin, which is what creates a uniformly crisp surface.

 Flip and Add Aromatics

-1. Flip the chicken breasts to the flesh side.
-Immediately add 40g unsalted butter, 4 smashed garlic cloves, and 4 fresh thyme sprigs to the pan.
-Reduce the heat to medium to prevent the butter from burning.
+1. Flip the chicken to the flesh side and immediately add butter, smashed garlic, and thyme to the pan.
+Reduce heat slightly to maintain control over the butter — it should foam, not burn.
+The goal is to transition from aggressive searing to controlled finishing.

 Rest Before Serving